Quill One

 6.6 Clinics, legal aid, and disaster response

-Quill One can support institutional service points where connectivity or privacy is a problem:
+Quill One can support institutional service points where connectivity or privacy is a problem: field hospitals, medical triage support, legal aid centers, refugee intake centers, disaster-response command posts, and local language translation in crisis zones.

 7. 2034 Technical Architecture